The Nashville ETF: Will it make music for investors?

-NEW YORK (Reuters) - Early last Friday, Nashville resident Ralph Schulz and his wife rushed to open a Charles Schwab Corp account, in a hurry to grab some shares of their hometown’s first exchange-traded fund - the Nashville Area ETF.
+NEW YORK, Aug 7 (Reuters) - Early last Friday, Nashville resident Ralph Schulz and his wife rushed to open a Charles Schwab Corp account, in a hurry to grab some shares of their hometown’s first exchange-traded fund - the Nashville Area ETF.

 “I wish I could’ve been there on Thursday,” Schulz said.
 “I wanted to be in it from the start, at 8:30 a.m.”